bpmn-io/bpmn-js-example-angular/README.md

 } from '@angular/core';

 import type Canvas from 'diagram-js/lib/core/Canvas';
-import type { ImportDoneEvent, ImportXMLResult } from 'bpmn-js/lib/BaseViewer';
+import type { ImportDoneEvent } from 'bpmn-js/lib/BaseViewer';

 /**
  * You may include a different variant of BpmnJS: